wylited/wylinotes/notes/Quantitative Chemistry/Quantitative Chemistry.md

 state: active
 ---

-Quantitative Chemistry is a branch of chemistry that allows chemists to calculate unknown quantities of materials.
+**Quantitative Chemistry** is a branch of chemistry that allows chemists to calculate unknown quantities of materials.

-Quantitative analysis is any method used for determining the amount of a chemical in a sample
+**Quantitative analysis** is any method used for determining the amount of a chemical in a sample.